Key Takeaways

 Advantages and Drawbacks

-Experience the convenience of exercising in your own home.
+Convenience: Experience the convenience of exercising in your own home.
 Enjoy the freedom and privacy that comes with a personal workout space.

 Without the energy of a bustling gym environment, keeping motivation levels high can be a challenge.